bdeewang/bdeewang.github.io/index.md

 I will be a TA for MATH 288A: Pedagogy of Mathematics in the Fall.
 <a href="/teaching" class="internal-link quarter-line-space">View my teaching&nbsp;→</a>

-I am a co-organiser of the [Experiences in Mathematics](https://sites.google.com/ucsc.edu/experiencesinmath/) Series with Jennifer Guerrero and Nariel Monteiro, and a co-organiser of the [Directed Reading Program](https://sites.google.com/ucsc.edu/drp-math/) with Mike Williams.
+I am a co-organiser of the [Experiences in Mathematics](https://sites.google.com/ucsc.edu/experiencesinmath/) Series with Jennifer Guerrero and Nariel Monteiro, and a co-organiser of the [Directed Reading Program](https://sites.google.com/ucsc.edu/drp-math/) with Mike Williams and Jennifer Guerrero.
 <a href="/service" class="internal-link quarter-line-space">View my service&nbsp;→</a>

 <!-- Here's my<a href="https://drive.google.com/file/d/14Qb6_G7CEKUkhOUEwx68559Rs1BCa74S/view?usp=sharing" class="btn btn-default">Curriculum Vitae</a> -->